irshad-js/BLE_DTM_Decoder/Readme.md

 # Bluetooth Low Energy DTM decoder
 ---
-### Have you ever wondered about software defined radio ?
-SDR ?
+### Are you intrigued about this machine and the waveform it displays ?

-### Would you like to create a DIY  version of this on your table top ?

 ![BLE DTM on CBT ](Images/BLE.jpg)
 ---
-### Let's have a short look into how that is possible.
+### Its a Bluetooth Low Energy analyzer called CBT.
+In this repository, I have included all the files that I created to decode a BLE based DTM(Direct Test Mode) packet.

 ### Here is my hardware setup.
 ---
 ![Software defined radio attached with DUT using RF-Link](Images/Hardware_Setup.jpg)

 ### There are different groups of files included in this repository.
 ---